pcosmos.ca

 scanf(format[, argument]...)

 The scanf function reads data from the standard input stream stdin and writes the data into the location given by argument.
 Each argument must be a variable already defined of a type that corresponds to a type specifier in format.
 If copying takes place between strings that overlap, the behavior is undefined.
 For more information, see Format Specification Fields.
-The value returned is the undefined value.
+The returned value is the undefined value.

 Text in most part from Microsoft Visual C++ 6.0 Docs.